sg893052/sonic-buildimage/system/Counters_Rate_Utilization_Load_Interval_Support.md

 Rate calculations are done in backend and NBI will pick the data from counters DB.
 Interface load interval and global queue load interval are supported.
-The current load interval can be fetched from APP_DB.
+The load interval is fixed for this release and the current load interval can be fetched from APP_DB.

 ### 1.2.2 SAI Overview
 No SAI changes.